maxim-puchkov/Kazakh-Keyboard-Plus/README.md

 #  Kazakh Keyboard Plus
-Kazakh Keyboard Plus is a custom Kazakh keyboard for iPhone that reached the Top Charts of Kazakh App Store many times.
-It provides the same functionality as a standard Russian keyboard, as well as an additional row of Kazakh letters.
+Kazakh Keyboard Plus is a custom Kazakh keyboard for iPhone that many times reached the No. 1 position in the Kazakh App Store.
+It provides the same functionality as a standard Russian iPhone keyboard, as well as an additional row of Kazakh letters.
 Moreover, the user can customize symbolic keyboard to use any other symbol or emoji.

-> __Note:__ This app is no longer in App Store because Apple provides built-in Kazakh keyboard with newer versions of iPhoneOS.
+> __Note:__ This app is no longer in App Store because a built-in Kazakh keyboard is added in iOS 13. ([Check out my recent projects.](https://github.com/maxim-puchkov))

 ## Images